By now, you’re all probably thinking the same thing.

 Take care, thanks for reading, and Grok on!

-This may be the final lesson in this special series, but it’s just the beginning for you on journey toward getting and staying Primal for life.
+This may be the final lesson in this special series, but it’s just the beginning for you on your journey toward getting and staying Primal for life.
 So what’s the next step?
 I suggest digging through the Mark’s Daily Apple archives and top content to keep on learning.
 These seven lessons represent just the tip of the iceberg, and knowledge is power so never stop asking questions and searching for the truth.
 Next, I recommend you commit to a personal 21-day challenge.
 I’ve written a book to walk you through each step of the transition process.
 By the end of the The Primal Blueprint 21-Day Total Body Transformation you’ll understand the 8 key concepts and be equipped with the tools you need to succeed.
 And if you’re looking for one-on-one support I’ve got you covered, too.
 The Primal Blueprint 21-Day Transformation Program goes above and beyond the cut-to-the-chase 21-Day Transformation.
 It includes numerous multi-media components, meal plans, one-on-one email support and much more to turn you into a fat burning beast.

 I hope these resources help set you off down a path of lifelong health and wellness.
 Thanks for reading and Grok on!